Web-Feet/coasterdocs/pagebuilder/reference.md

 ## Category Filters

-Same as above but with the `multiFilter` option set to true by default
+Same as above but with the `multiFilter` option set to true by default.

 Usage: